 Vecchia Roma, at last!

 It had been ten years since my last dinner at Vecchia Roma.
-Inside, the decorations had changed, naturally, but I was happy to learn that their food tastes as good as it did a decade ago.
+Inside, the decorations had changed, naturally, but I was happy to learn that their food tasted as good as it did a decade ago.

 We had the mouthwatering Bucatini Amatriciana Flambé and Spaghetti Parmigiana Flambé, the reason why we actually went there.
 In the past, when they didn’t host such a high number of guests and space allowed it, they used to make a whole show of these meals.
 They would have a table with two large cheese wheels, scooped in the middle.
 The hot pasta and the delicious sauce would be thrown inside the cheese wheel, some alcohol would go on top and then they lit it on fire.